 Recruitment is in its final stages and analysis of the interviews carried out to date is in progress.

-Recruitment will be ongoing until approximately September 2018.
-The analysis and subsequent dissemination is expected by March 2019.
+Recruitment will be ongoing until approximately April 2019.
+The analysis is expected by Autumn 2019 followed by dissemination.

 The EORTC QLQ-C30 is a questionnaire that is designed to measure the quality of life of people with cancer.
 This questionnaire was originally written in 1987.
 Since then new cancer treatments have been developed and this work will check it still asks questions that are important and relevant for cancer patients today.
-120 people with different types of cancer from Europe and the United States are being interviewed.
+A total of 120 people with different types of cancer from Europe and the United States are being interviewed.